Is the Essex accent ‘reimagined Cockney’?

 When speaking to people along Roman Road, some were happy to say that the Cockney dialect is spoken in Essex, while others were less convinced.

 Katie Wakerley is one of them.
 Wakerley, who is in her early twenties, works for her family-run hardware store Thompson’s on Roman Road.
-She grew up in Chingford where, she recalls, ‘there was always a debate at school over who spoke Cockney and who didn’t’.
-She believes that if you were born in Essex and live there, you cannot call yourself a Cockney or speak Cockney, not least because the two patters ‘are completely different’ to her ear.
+She grew up in Chingford where she recalls, ‘there was always a debate at school over who spoke Cockney and who didn’t’.
+She believes that if you were born in Essex and live there, you cannot call yourself a Cockney, not least because the two patters ‘are completely different’ to her ear.

-Wakerley said even if your parents are Cockneys, like she views her mum to be (she was born in Whitechapel Hospital so well within the traditional catchment area of the Bow Bells), that doesn’t mean to say the next generation are because they have been influenced by modern culture, such as social media, which dilutes or alters accents.
+Wakerley said even if your parents are Cockneys, (‘like my Mum who was born within the sound of Bow bells’), that doesn’t mean to say the next generation is.
+Influences from modern cultures, such as social media, dilute or alter accents.
 This can be seen most evidently in TOWIE with its use of youthful and playful, sometimes rhyming, phrases (‘No carbs before Marbs’, meaning ‘I’m going a diet before holiday’), reminiscent of Cockney rhyming slang, and its own exclusive Essex lingo (remember Joey Essex coining reem, meaning desirable or cool, anyone?).
 It’s a bit of Cockney, mixed with modern culture, for the younger generation.

 Chris Ross, the famed East End Cockney Poet, is less convinced that to call yourself a Cockney and speak like a Cockney you need to be born within a certain area.